Mandarin Oriental, Milan

 PalaceDesignSpaGastronomieBusinessBien-être

-The Mandarin Oriental, Milan occupies four 18th-century Milanese palaces linked by glass corridors, Via Andegari, between the Scala and Monte Napoleone.
-We slept in a room in taupe and bronze tones, solid oak parquet, Marquina black marble bathroom, 3.80 m ceiling height.
-The 900 m² spa with black mosaic pool and Turkish hammam justifies the detour on its own, open until 10pm.
-The Seta table (two Michelin stars) serves contemporary Lombard cuisine under a glass roof, impeccable plating.
-Service is attentive without being oppressive, you can feel the Mandarin training.
-From 1 855 € per night, rate coherent with the standing and location, discreet international clientele ✨
+The Mandarin Oriental, Milan occupies four 18th-century Milanese palaces linked by glass-covered passageways, Via Andegari, between the Scala and Monte Napoleone.
+We slept in a room in taupe and bronze tones, solid oak parquet, black Marquina marble bathroom, ceiling height of 3.80 m.
+The 900 m² spa with black mosaic pool and Turkish hammam justifies the detour on its own, open until 22h.
+The Seta table (two Michelin stars) serves contemporary Lombard cuisine under a glass roof, impeccable presentation.
+Service is attentive without being oppressive, we sense the Mandarin training.
+From 1 855 € per night, rate consistent with the standing and location, discreet international clientele ✨

 Who is it for?